tushino-llc/ProTest/README.md

 ## Brief usage description
 ### General info:
-Program runs in two modes: teacher mode and student mode.
+Program runs in two modes: teacher's mode and student's mode.
 First, you have to authorize in our system.
 Then, mode will be selected automatically.

-### Teacher mode allows you to:
+### Teacher's mode allows you to:
 * Add/Edit/Delete questions
 * Show/Edit students info

-### Student mode allows you to:
+### Student's mode allows you to:
 * Pass the training
 * Pass the testing on the topic
 * Pass the final test